facjure/public-domain-poetry/README.md

 # Curate Poems Together

-Thousands of poems in the public domain lay scattered, burried in sites, yet we don't have a single library for humans or machines.
+Thousands of poems in the public domain are burried in sites, without easy access, yet we don't have a single library for humans or machines.

 Let's build one.

 ## Overview

-To restore poems, we must write them in a new format, one that can be read by humans and machines alike.
+To restore poems, we need a new format, one that can be read by humans and machines alike.

-Poems will be written in plain text in notepad (pc) or textedit (mac) or (insert your favorite plain text editor) and saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).
+[Plain Text](http://en.wikipedia.org/wiki/Plain_text) is still an excellent format supported by every editor: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), and every other text editor allow saving files in Plain Text in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoding.
 Saving a file in UTF-8 is a necessary, important step to preserve foreign-language characters across machines.

 ```